 long will it last?

-and waxing), the film can last about 5-7 years.
+and waxing), your clear bra may last about 5-7 years.
 After this time, or upon any signs of deterioration, removal

 is highly recommended.